Here are a few FAQs from our SNOAPYS.

 Precious Planet soaps like all of our soaps are eco-friendly made with natural ingredients, biodegradable and not tested on animals.
 These soaps do have PARFUM in them though - giving them beautifully scents.

-Is bar soap for hair really as good as liquid shampoo??
+Is bar shampoo really as good as liquid shampoo?

 Yes!
 In fact its probably better!!!
 This is because of our nourishing it is for your hair and skin.
 It will leave your hair feeling incredible soft.
 Try it and you won't go back!